yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 - RPC compression is supported.
 Note, both clusters must be on a version that supports compression, before a compression algorithm is turned on.
 - Encryption at rest is supported.
 Note, the clusters can technically use different KMS configurations.
 However, for bootstrapping a sink cluster, we rely on the backup/restore flow.
 As such, we inherit a limiation from that, which requires that the universe being restored has at least access to the same KMS as the one in which the backup was taken.
 This means both the source and the sink must have access to the same KMS configurations.
 - YSQL colocation is supported.
-- YSQL geo-partitioning is supposed.
+- YSQL geo-partitioning is supported.
 Note, you must configure replication on all new partitions manually, as we do not replicate DDL changes automatically.

 #### Not (yet) supported
 - Tablegroups are not yet supported [#11157](https://github.com/yugabyte/yugabyte-db/issues/11157).